 FEC Poised to Allow Campaign Donations Via Texts

 Several FEC commissioners, including chairwoman Caroline Hunter, said they were prepared to approve the plan on Thursday, but the commission held off on a vote in an effort to get a few last-minute technical questions answered.
 A vote on the plan could happen as soon as Friday, FEC officials said.
 Under the proposal, an aggregating company would process the donations and ensure no phone number sends more than $50 a month to a federal candidate.
 Federal election rules set a $50-a-month limit on anonymous donations to campaigns.

 Infographic: America’s Obsession With Mobile

 The graphic takes a look at how mobile-obsessed the U.S. has become and includes some interesting stats.
 According to the latest census in 2011, there’s roughly 311.5M people living in the United States, of which more than 232M are connected via mobile devices such as cell phones, smartphones, and tablets.
 A full 94% of US adults age 18-44 own a mobile device, and it’s estimated that in 2012 more than half of all mobile users will own smartphones.

 Dialing in to SMS Spam

-The number of unique SMS scams have quadrupled over the first five months of this year – and it’s little surprise.
-SMS text message open rates are reportedly as high as 90% or better, with the DMA reporting SMS messaging click through rates of 14% and an 8.22% conversion rate.
-Conversely, email has an open rate of only 20%-25%, click through of 6% or less and a measly 1.73% conversion rate.
+The number of unique SMS scams has quadrupled over the first five months of this year – and it’s little surprise.
+SMS text message open rates are reportedly as high as 90% or better, with the DMA reporting SMS messaging click-through rates of 14% and an 8.22% conversion rate.
+Conversely, email has an open rate of only 20%-25%, click-through of 6% or less, and a measly 1.73% conversion rate.
 In other words, SMS offers a better ROI (return on investment) for spammers.

 Red Bull energizes event registrations with mobile, social campaign